How to Have Closure After Death by Speaking With the Deceased

 In those dreams, he was very much alive.
 I think that is our brain's way of still working out some form of closure.

-We may not be able to learn about their past once they are gone, but we can still have them lead us with needed guidance.
+You may not be able to learn about their past once they are gone, but you can still have them lead you with some needed guidance.

-You may have more knowledge deep within you about this person than you realize.
 You may actually have a good idea of how they might respond to various questions by imagining and recreating their psyche.
-You may determine what they would have told you when you ask for help.
+You can determine what they would have told you when you ask for help.

 All you have to do is verbalize these answers in your mind as if you were having a conversation with them today.

 Give It a Try—Have a Virtual Conversation